-- D13.1 For Contract awards with spends over £3,000 up to the Council Advertising Threshold Officers must obtain the approval of an Officer Band C. - D13.2 For Contract awards with spends at, and over, the Council Advertising Threshold and below the EU Threshold as set for Supplies/Services Officers must obtain the approval of an Officer Band B. - D13.3 For Contract awards with spends at, and over, the EU Thresholds as set for Supplies/Services Officers must obtain the approval of an Officer Band A.

-- D13.4 Any alternative solution to D13 for the approval of 'high' volumes of call-off contracts from a Framework Agreement must be presented by a Band A Officer to, and be agreed by, the Head of Commercial. - D13.5 Officers must ensure that a Contract award notice is issued by a Procurement Advisor on the Contracts Finder portal for Contracts with a value at and above the Council Advertising Threshold, together with a completed entry on the Contracts Register.
-For awards over EU Thresholds an OJEU award notice is also required.
+- D13.1 For Contract awards with spends over £3,000 up to the Council Advertising Threshold Officers must obtain the approval of an Officer Band C. - D13.2 For Contract awards with spends at, and over, the Council Advertising Threshold and below the Government Threshold as set for Supplies/Services Officers must obtain the approval of an Officer Band B. - D13.3 For Contract awards with spends at, and over, the Government Thresholds as set for Supplies/Services Officers must obtain the approval of an Officer Band A. - D13.4 Any alternative solution to D13 for the approval of 'high' volumes of call-off contracts from a Framework Agreement must be presented by a Band A Officer to, and be agreed by, the Head of Commercial. - D13.5 Officers must ensure that a Contract award notice is issued by a Procurement Advisor on the Contracts Finder portal for contracts with a value at and above the Council Advertising Threshold, together with a completed entry on the Contracts Register.